 C_WaitForSlotEvent

-CK_DEFINE_FUNCTION(CK_RV, C_WaitForSlotEvent)(
+CK_DECLARE_FUNCTION(CK_RV, C_WaitForSlotEvent)(

 CK_FLAGS flags,

 CK_SLOT_ID_PTR pSlot,

 CK_VOID_PTR pReserved

 );

 C_WaitForSlotEvent waits for a slot event, such as token insertion or token removal, to occur. flags determines whether or not the C_WaitForSlotEvent call blocks (i.e., waits for a slot event to occur); pSlot points to a location which will receive the ID of the slot that the event occurred in. pReserved is reserved for future versions; for this version of Cryptoki, it should be NULL_PTR.